 This creates a more streamlined, decentralized, and efficient system of allocating ASTRO emissions, and because vxASTRO holders alone would have power over Astroport’s emissions decisions, it creates a strong incentive for users to lock up their xASTRO.

 Per the proposal, there would be a new benefit for vxASTRO holders, too, which would come in the form of an in-protocol “tributes” or voting incentives marketplace.
 Through this marketplace, vxASTRO holders (i.e. those who lock up their staked xASTRO) could receive incentives from external parties to vote for certain pools. vxASTRO holders could then claim a pro rata share of those incentives after every two-week voting epoch.
-(Look for a second article that explores the tributes marketplace in greater depth later this week!)
+(A second article explores the tributes marketplace in greater depth later here.)

 To summarize the new design, vxASTRO 2.0 would have the following features: